IndieView with Gary Marshall, author of, Coffin Dodgers

 You can find out more about Gary here.
 You can buy his book at Amazon UKAmazon US, Barnes & Noble, Apple iBooks, Diesel, Sony Reader, and Smashwords.

-3 responses to “IndieView with Gary Marshall, author of, Coffin Dodgers
+3 thoughts on “IndieView with Gary Marshall, author of, Coffin Dodgers